Three Months in New Zealand

 Three months in New Zealand.
 Finally!!!
-Our last few days in Bali have been about one thing: we’re going to New Zealand!!
-Our plan is to start in Auckland and travel three months throughout New Zealand in a campervan.
+We have to admit, our last few days in Bali were about one thing: we’re going to New Zealand!!
+Our plan is to start in Auckland and travel for three months throughout New Zealand in a campervan.
 On the day of our departure to New Zealand, we were so excited that we arrived at the airport 4 hours before the flight!
 But oddly it didn’t feel long, and when we walked to the gate our plane was already there.

-Tip: If you are travelling to New Zealand with a one-way ticket, you must have an forwarding ticket.
+Tip: If you are traveling to New Zealand with a one-way ticket, you must have a forwarding ticket.
 The pre-check-in online is not possible because the cabin crew checks the ticket and enters the information into their system.

-For the first time we would fly with Air New Zealand.
-We had a night flight and were hoping that we could sleep a little bit, but unfortunately this was not the case.
+For the first time, we would fly with Air New Zealand.
+We had a night flight and we were hoping that we could sleep a little bit, but unfortunately this was not the case.
 We simply were too excited!

-After an over-night flight of almost eight hours, we landed in Auckland, collected our golf bags, and had to go through customs.
+After an overnight flight of almost eight hours, we landed in Auckland, collected our golf bags, and went through customs.

 Tip: If you have any food or wood or animal products with you, you must indicate this on the entry form.
 Entry into New Zealand is tightly controlled and if you do not indicate this on your customs claim list, you will face very high penalties.